jacentino/SqlFun/README.md

 The generating process uses reflection heavily, but no reflection is used while processing a query, since generated code is executed.

 ### Executing queries
-Since your queries have a DataContext as a last parameter, they can be passed to the `run` function after applying preceding parameters.
+Since your queries return `DbAction<'t>`, they can be passed to the `run` function after applying preceding parameters.
 ```fsharp
 let blog = Blogging.getBlog 1 |> run
 ```